bayside-church/magnus-cli/README.md

 # Magnus CLI

-A command-line tool to pull and push source code files from a Rock RMS server, built with TypeScript.
+A command-line tool to pull source code files from a Rock RMS server, built with TypeScript.

 ## Installation